Calibrating weighing machines

 Which weight will you need?

 It's usually the maximum weight the scale will read (e.g. 500g for a scale with a capacity of 500g).
 Some scales require two weights.
-Annoyingly, the instruction manuals don't tell you which weight you need, they just say, "place the required weight on the weighing platform".
-The good news is: the weight required for each machine is listed in each item description on the QUICKTEST website.
+Annoyingly, most of the instruction manuals don't tell you which weight you need, they just say, "place the required weight on the weighing platform".
+The good news is: we do tell you which weight is required, see the item description.

-Do not try to calibrate a balance without the weight, you will merely reprogram its electronics and then have to buy a weight to calibrated it properly.
+Do not try to calibrate a balance without the weight, you will merely reprogram its electronics and then won't be able to use it until you buy a weight and calibrated it properly.

 HOW OFTEN SHOULD A BALANCE NEED CALIBRATING?